Lakes hidden under the Antarctic ice sheet may play a role in its stability.

 Still, scientists did not know what to make of these mysterious features.
 “In the 1970s, we thought that those flat layers were tiny, isolated ponds sprinkled around in obscure little canyons, speckles on top of the continent,” Bell said.
 “Quite frankly they didn’t seem to be important.
 We didn’t have a sense that the lakes were actually very big.”

 To learn more, Bell and colleagues had to wait until the 1990s, when the European Remote Sensing satellite (ERS-1) completed the first comprehensive map of Antarctica’s ice surface, using radar altimetry.
 European scientists examining the map noticed a curiously flat region in the center of the ice sheet, roughly the size of Lake Ontario in Canada.
 Bell said, “It turns out that ice stuck on top of a mountain, even when it is a couple of kilometers [1 to 2 miles] thick, will preserve the shape of the mountain underneath.
 The ice surface will look rugged.
 But if water is underneath, the ice surface will look very flat.”
 This enormous subglacial lake was named Lake Vostok, after the Russian research station located on the ice above it.It would take another decade and improvements in remote sensing technology before scientists could learn more.
 By that time, other subglacial lakes had been discovered, and scientists were also interested in ice sheet dynamics, the processes that add to or subtract from the mass of an ice sheet, and affect its stability.
-In 2006, Bell and Chris Shuman, at the NASA Goddard Space Flight Center (GSFC), obtained new data from the NASA Ice, Cloud, and Land Elevation Satellite (ICESat).
-The ICESat data, which are archived and distributed by the National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC), had been specially processed at NASA GSFC.
+In 2006, Bell and Chris Shuman, at NASA's Goddard Space Flight Center, obtained new data from the NASA Ice, Cloud, and Land Elevation Satellite (ICESat).
+The ICESat data, which are archived and distributed by NASA's National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC), had been specially processed at Goddard.

 Bell, Shuman, and Michael Studinger, also at the Lamont-Doherty Earth Observatory and Bell’s co-investigator, looked at ice surface elevation profiles for a portion of Queen Maud Land in East Antarctica, a region previously beyond the coverage of many satellites.
 They found not only one, but four new subglacial lakes.
 Their location made Bell curious about what role the new lakes might play in the flow of ice from Antarctica’s higher elevations down to sea level, where the ice sheet calves icebergs into the oceans.